-If you have a high school senior, right about now you’re probably experiencing two kinds of thoughts.
+If you have a high school senior, you’re probably experiencing two kinds of thoughts right about now.
 The first is, “How did high school go by so fast?”
 And the second is, “Why did nobody tell me how EXPENSIVE having a senior is?”

-Although we all knew graduation day was inevitable (and we’ve been preparing emotionally for it all year long), it goes unspoken how much expense is involved in graduating a high schooler, and most of us are unprepared for it.
+Although we all knew graduation day was inevitable (and we’ve been preparing emotionally for it all year long), it goes unspoken how much expense is involved in graduating a high schooler.
+Most of us are unprepared for it.

 High school senior year is expensive

-In addition to all the college prep costs like SAT/ACT tests, application fees, and college housing, orientation, and admission deposits, there are a bevy of “senior year” costs.
+In addition to all the college prep costs like SAT/ACTs, application fees, college housing, orientation, and admission deposits, there are many “senior year” costs.